Samphire or Saltpan Blue

 The undersides are brown with wiggly white lines.
 The butterflies have a wingspan of about 2 cms.

-The eggs are white round, flattened, and have a pitted surface.
-They are laid singly on young shoots of a foodplant.
+The eggs are off-white round, flattened, and have a minutely pitted surface.
+The eggs have a diameter of about 0.5 mm.
+The eggs are laid singly on young shoots of a foodplant.

 The species in Australia in :